Project Structure and Build System

 Directories

-The build system operates relies on a clearly defined directory structure and trees as defined by the following subsections.
+The build system operates on clearly defined directory structures and trees as defined in the following subsections.

 The Source Tree (PN_SOURCE_DIR)